EPCCed/APT-python4hpc/lectures/02/README.md

 # PyPy vs Numba

 - Numba and PyPy both provide JIT optimising compilation functionality for Python code

+- Both easy to use:
+    - Numba uses simple decorators
+    - No code changes needed for PyPy

+- Compatibility:
- - Numba works *with* the standard Python interpreter, i.e. CPython
+    - Numba works with the standard Python interpreter, i.e. CPython and NumPy
- - PyPy is a separate standalone Python compiler implementation

-- Numba also does not support usage of every single Numpy feature, but code will still run as normal
+        - not every single Numpy feature, but code will still run as normal
+    - PyPy support for NumPy, SciPy, pandas etc. still relatively immature

+- Performance:
+    - It depends... try it!
+    - Numba more generally useful for numerical computing

+- Numba can also be used to target GPUs

 ---